 Who hasn’t heard about gigantic companies like Samsung, LG, and Hyundai?

-Your job prospect will improve and open the doors of these MNCs in Korea and other parts of the world.
+Your job prospects will improve and open the doors of these MNCs in Korea and other parts of the world.
 Thus, learning Korean can give you a slight advantage if you consider joining a Korean company.

 They prefer to select someone with more expertise and skills required for the job.
 However, knowing advanced Korean will set you apart from the crowd if all things are equal.
-Thus, it can be a determining factor in hiring someone for Korean companies.
+Thus, it can be a factor in hiring someone for Korean companies.

-5. Korean language sounds incredibly beautiful
+5. The Korean language sounds incredibly beautiful

 Many learn a new language because they love the sound of it.
 In college, the French accent fascinated me to dive deep into French.
-Today, I feel the same for Korean.
+Today, I feel the same for Koreans.
 It sounds harmonious and sophisticated.

 I feel Korean has an artistic way of expressing things.
 The change in pronunciation as per flow, natural vowels, more resounding, and limited interruption of harsher consonants makes a poetic tongue overall.

 A similar ending sound makes more rhyming.
 A few others, like Bengali and Spanish, Korean also has a distinct articulation and intonation.
-That could justify why K-songs sound so musical and worth learning Korean.
+That could justify why K-songs sound so musical and are worth learning in Korean.

 6. Korean is a logical language